Zealous Defense For Assault Charges

 - First degree – Minnesota’s most serious assault charge, defined as physically assaulting someone to the point of great bodily harm and/or putting a person at risk of death, or deadly force used against a police officer while on duty.

 Some simple assault charges result in a misdemeanor while other more serious assaults result in a felony.
-Your consequences depend on the severity of the crime, and we will work adamantly to prove the facts and possibly reduce your charges.
+The charges and the consequences depend on the severity of the crime and the characteristics of the victim.

 - First-degree assault – A felony charge with up to 20 years in prison and $30,000 in fines